 Common Mistakes to Avoid

-As a financial planner, I often see families make high-stakes decisions during peak grief.
+Families often make high-stakes decisions during peak grief.
 Here are the most frequent errors regarding casket sizing:

 1. Falling for the "Breaking Legs" Myth